702573N/Obsidian-Tasks-Calendar/README.md

 ```
 options: "mini"
 ```
-Set smaller text on tasks, cell names and grid heads and reduces the height of the calendar grid.
-On mobile devices, the font size is automatically reduced on month and widget calendar, because the limited screen size.
+Set smaller text on tasks, cell names and grid heads.
+On mobile devices, the font size is automatically reduced because the limited screen size.

 ---